zachmccabe/zachmccabe.github.io/about.md

 The focus of my photographic work is long-term projects and image libraries; mostly documentary [nonfiction.](https://www.zachmccabe.com/nonfiction.html)

-For many years I've also worked as a ranch hand.
-I'm a big fan of sunshine. 🍃 That experience inspired my ongoing photo project, "Laughing Lost in Briars."
+For many years I've also worked as a ranch hand – I'm a big fan of sunshine. 🍃 That experience informs my ongoing photo project, "Laughing Lost in Briars."